 Fall Leaves are plentiful in my neighborhood, and I don't even have to rake them!
 My neighbors do the work for me, and just bring over bag after bag of lovely ash, oak, maple, linden, cottonwood, and apple leaves.
 We unbag them into a huge pile up against the south side of the house under a plum tree, where they suppress weeds.
 We use them the rest of the year to mix with the high-nitrogen stuff (manure, kitchen scraps, coffee grounds) in the compost, to mulch our flowerbeds and the vegetable garden, and to give back to our neighbors when they decide they want to use some to mulch their own gardens.

 Straw is also an excellent mulch material.
-It is similar to alfalfa in its qualities and habits, but it is much lower in nitrogen.
+It is similar to alfalfa in its qualities and habits, but it is much lower in nitrogen and has a higher percentage of potassium, so it's less than ideal.
 It also comes off a bale in flakes, but they don't hold together as tightly as alfalfa and are not as impenetrable to weeds.
 And it doesn't smell as wonderful as a fresh bale of alfalfa does!
 You can buy weed-free straw (or alfalfa), but bear in mind that it has probably been sprayed with herbicides, and even though it doesn't contain weed seeds, it will contain tons of grain seeds, which will sprout.
-If you use straw, 1) put it down really thick so that it suppresses the growth of it's own seeds, and 2) when some sprout, squeeze thick bunches of the sprouted straw mulch between both hands and pull up a bunch at once.
+If you use straw, 1) put it down really thick so that it suppresses the growth of it's own seeds, and 2) when some do sprout, squeeze thick bunches of the sprouted straw mulch between both hands and pull up a bunch at once.
 Then just invert the mass, roots up.
 You can weed a whole bed this way pretty fast.

 Uprooted weeds are put to good use in our garden because we have a lot of succulent purslane where I live.
 I tend to let it grow until it looks like it’s starting to compete with my crop plants, and then just pull it up and invert it around the base of the vegetables.
-Because I double-dig my vegetable beds, weeds pull out very easily, especially after morning watering, and I like to let the weeds help me by first becoming mulch, and later compost.
+Because I used to double-dig my vegetable beds, because the worms now do all my digging for me, weeds pull out very easily, especially after morning watering.
+I like to let the weeds help me by first becoming mulch, and later compost.

 Grass clippings (herbicide-free only) work great if you have enough of them.
 Over time they will tend to dry up and blow away.
 Just keep mowing and applying.

 Newspaper works pretty well provided you lay it down thickly enough.
-6-18 sheets of newspaper, believe it or not, can actually stop most weeds from coming through.
+6-18 sheets of newspaper, believe it or not, can actually stop many weed seeds from coming through, at least until the earthworms eat it all.
 Newspaper can be a bit challenging to work with though - getting it all thick enough and even around the base of every plant in your garden.
 It might even be more work than weeding by hand.
 And colored newspaper, even the non-shiny kind, has colored inks that can contain heavy-metals, which I’d rather not have decomposing in my soil.
 (I sure miss the old colorless Wall Street Journal - it was the perfect mulch!)

 Cardboard is easy to come by and works pretty well.
 But it has little channels in it where earwigs like to hide in the day, so they can sneak out and eat my collards and marigolds at night.